top of page

 What if I need to dispute my charges?

 We will work with you to understand if there has been a mistake.
-We will promptly refund your credit card if there was a processing error or if your health insurance company has provided written explanation of a calculation error on their part.
+We will promptly refund your credit card if there was a processing error or if Medicare has provided written explanation of a calculation error on their part.

 Do I need to sign a credit card authorization form?